Home Cocktails Ordinary Drink Long Island Iced Tea

 Why is it called Long Island Iced Tea if it doesn't contain tea?

-The Long Island Iced Tea gets its name from its resemblance to traditional iced tea, both in color and presentation.
-Despite having no actual tea, the combination of spirits and a splash of cola gives it a similar appearance, which is part of its charm.
+The Long Island Iced Tea gets its name from its color and the way it resembles iced tea, despite not containing any actual tea.
+The combination of spirits and a splash of cola creates a similar hue, tricking the eye into thinking it's a non-alcoholic beverage.

 What is the origin of the Long Island Iced Tea?

-The Long Island Iced Tea was reportedly created in the 1970s in Long Island, New York, by a bartender named Robert 'Rosebud' Butt.
-He concocted the drink as part of a contest to create a new mixed drink using triple sec.
+The Long Island Iced Tea is believed to have originated in the 1970s in Long Island, New York.
+It was created by a bartender named Robert 'Rosebud' Butt, who aimed to create a new mixed drink that could be made with a variety of spirits and was easy to prepare.

 Can I make a non-alcoholic version of Long Island Iced Tea?